litecoinfinance/electrumxltfn/docs/rpc-interface.rst

 peers
 -----

-Return a list of peer Electrum servers serving the same coin network.
+Return a list of peer ElectrumLtfn servers serving the same coin network.
 This command takes no arguments.

 Peer data is obtained via a peer discovery protocol documented